 Another way to look at it is to find what you love and what you hate about the new morning routine.
 Change it accordingly until you get as close as possible to loving everything about it and still getting the results you want.

 Remember, this morning routine will change and evolve over time as you, your circumstances, and the people in your life change and evolve.
 Embrace the changes and look at them as an indication that you’re making progress.

 Keep tweaking and improving your morning routine and don’t be afraid to mix up your goals for it.
 Maybe you started out by making exercise a priority first thing in the day.
-As time goes by and you become more fit and make time for it later in the day, your focus may shift to meditation, or learning a new language.
+As time goes by and you become more fit and make time for it later in the day, your focus may shift to Bible study and prayer, reading inspirational content, or learning a new language.

 Keep evolving, keep changing, and keep using those precious first few hours of each day to establish some positive change in yourself and those around you.

 * My Personal Manifesto. (see below) Download, print and use this form as a review form for your progress.
 Evaluate your new morning plan and your progress to achieve your goals.
 Complete one form for each of your focus areas e.g.. personal/ family, career/ministry, finance, health etc

 * Way of life app.
 Use this app to track and monitor your goals and spot positive and negative trends.
 Then alter or adjust your plan and routine.

 * Optimize.Me app.
 Simple tracks your life and helps your record, analyse it and improve it.